kyroxen/reference/installation/installation-mac.md

 export PATH=$PATH:$HOMEBREW_RABBITMQ
 ```

-To start the server: `rabbitmq-server`
+To start the server: `rabbitmq-server` or `brew serrvices start rabbitmq`
+To stop the server: `brew serrvices stop rabbitmq`

 To be noted that RabbitMQ server and CLI tools are inside the directory: